 When Do Dogs Require a Muzzle in Europe?

 The most common occasion where dogs require a muzzle in Europe is on public transport, whether that’s local metros and trams, or inter-city trains.
 So, if you’re going to be driving everywhere after moving abroad with pets, it’s unlikely that your dog will require a muzzle.

 Additionally, if your dog is small and will be travelling in a carrier, it will not require a muzzle.
 Muzzles are only ever required by unrestrained dogs outside of a carrier, generally larger dogs.

-The following countries stipulate that larger dogs on public transport require a muzzle:
+The following countries stipulate that dogs on public transport, generally only larger dogs, require a muzzle:

-- Austria: Required for larger dogs on trains and on public transport at least in Vienna.
+- Austria: Required for larger dogs on trains and any dogs not in a carrier on public transport, at least in Vienna.